garrandall/popular-music-data/tracks/what-they-want-russ.md

 What they want, what they want, what they want
 Dollar signs, yeah, I know it's what they want
 What they want, what they want, what they want
-Y'all ain't fooling me at all, ooh, ooh, ooh, ooh
+Y'all ain't fooling me at all, oh, oh, oh, oh

 Who wants my money?
 I'll tell you who I don't fuck with